May 4/5, 2019

 Steve and Mary

-If you have any questions or concerns, we invite you to contact our
+Questions?
+We invite you to contact our

 Director of Pastoral Care, Pastor Craig McCann at ext.
 205.